Roalkege/jumpcoind-install/README.md

 ___

-Then open a new console and close the old one.

 Now type `./jumpcoind getblockcount` to see how many blocks are loaded or  `./jumpcoind getconnectioncount` for the number of connections to your wallet.